 If you insist on using Skinny Fiber for weight loss, consider information from the Harvard Medical School.
 Taking 30 grams of fiber can help you lose weight, but Skinny Fiber contains less than 1.16 grams of fiber.

-The Bottom Line
+The Bottom Line – Does Skinny Fiber Work?

 If you’re going to invest real money and time into a diet supplement, you may try one that delivers both bang for your back and excellent ingredients backed by published research.

-Among the best products we’ve seen in 2015 is one called Leptigen.
+Among the best products we’ve seen in 2016 is one called Leptigen.
 Its formula is a proprietary blend of four ingredients, which have been shown in published clinical research to help accelerate fat loss and boost metabolism.
 We can’t find any talk of any harmful side effects and comments around the web indicate people are seeing great results.

-The makers of Leptigen are so confident in their product they’re offering a special trial offer, which is a good sign.
+The makers of Leptigen are so confident in their product they’re offering a Special Trial Offer, which is a good sign.